ruoxining/bookcorpus/README.md

 # Homemade BookCorpus

+**Key Change**: Add data parallelism in File downloading - number of subprocesses according to the number of cores - to reduce the waiting time.

 @@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@

 **Clawling could be difficult due to some issues of the website.
 Also, please consider another option such as using publicly available files at your own risk.**